 Figueira da Foz

-Figueira da Foz is a coastal city located in the Coimbra District of Portugal with a population of around 62,000 inhabitants.
+Figueira da Foz is a coastal city locate in the Coimbra District of Portugal with a population of around 62,000 inhabitants.
 It is situated on the Atlantic coast, at the mouth of the Mondego River, approximately 40 kilometers (around 25 miles) west of Coimbra, one of Portugal’s major cities.

-Being a coastal city, it is known for its beautiful beaches, lively promenades, and various water sports and recreational activities.
+Being a coastal city, which is known for its beautiful beaches, lively promenades, and various water sports and recreational activities.
 The city’s waterfront area, with its numerous restaurants, cafes, bars, and entertainment venues, attracts people looking for leisure and relaxation.

 During the summer months, Figueira da Foz becomes particularly bustling, with many visitors enjoying its beaches and cultural events.